KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `lfile` HDF5 file containing end point for the new external link as a string
+-   `lfile` is the name of the HDF5 file containing the end point for the new external link as a string
--   `lpath` object acting as the end point for the link as a string
+-   `lpath` is the name of the object acting as the end point for the link as a string
--   `tfile` target file containing the target object as a string
+-   `tfile` is the name of the target HDF5 file containing the target object as a string
--   `tpath` target object which is linked to lpath as a string
+-   `tpath` is the name of the target object which is linked to lpath as a string

 returns null on successful execution and creates the external link